Full Fix: Mozilla Thunderbird issues on Windows 10, 8.1, 7

 - Step 3: Click “Start Repair” to fix all issues.

 Users reported that they have successfully fixed the issues with Thunderbird on Windows 10 after running CCleaner.
+This is the most used Disk Cleanup utility at the moment.
+It is lightweight and easy-to-use, so you won’t have any problems while using it.
 Bear in mind that CCleaner can sometimes remove important files from your PC, so use it carefully.

 We also recommend you to download this tool (100% safe and tested by us) to fix various PC problems, such as missing or corrupted files, malware and hardware failure.